-All head teachers interviewed said that schools did not financially support teachers who pursued further studies though they encouraged them morally.
+All head teachers interviewed said that schools did not financially support teachers who pursued further studies though they encouraged teachers to pursue further studies.
 According to the head teachers, schools helped Grade V teachers secure study leave with pay whenever they went for further studies.